Sai-Prasanth-Madala/IES-I4C-2026-Hugo-Build-Website/content/industry-forum/_index.en.md

 - Networking
 - Student engagement

 {{< spacer lines=2 >}}

 # Connect · Collaborate · Innovate

-The Industry Forum at I4C 2026 is designed to bring **real-world industrial challenges, emerging technologies and academic perspectives** together in one platform.
+The Industry Forum at I4C 2026 brings together **global expertise, real-world industrial challenges, emerging technologies and academic perspectives** on one platform.

-From **Green Hydrogen and EV technologies** to **Digital Twins, Smart Manufacturing and AI accelerators**, the programme provides participants with an opportunity to understand how emerging technologies are shaping the future of industry.
+From **Green Hydrogen and EV technologies** to **Digital Twins, Smart Manufacturing, RISC-V, FPGA systems and AI accelerators**, the programme provides participants with an opportunity to understand how emerging technologies are shaping the future of industry.

 ### Learn from Industry.
 Connect with Experts.
 Explore What's Next.

 **IEEE IES Industrial Innovation Conclave 2026**

 **22–23 September 2026**

 **Engineering Staff College of India (ESCI), Gachibowli, Hyderabad**